alwcode44/patient-care-app/README.md

-# patient-care-app
+# Patient Care and Management system

-This is a Patient care and management app using LAMP stack.
+This is a Patient care and management webapp using LAMP stack.

 To install and run:
 1. Install XAMPP app and run Apache web server and mysql